Bennykillua/Getting-started-in-Technical-Writing/README.md

 # What is Technical Writing ?

-One of my favourite explanations of technical writing comes from Tom Johnson, who defines it as the interaction of simplicity and complexity.
+One of my favourite explanations of technical writing comes from [Tom Johnson](https://www.linkedin.com/in/tomjoht/), who defines it as the interaction of simplicity and complexity.

 I'd define technical writing as a form of writing where the author discusses a specific topic that calls for direction, instruction, or explanation.

-To earn more about technical writing, explore the [resources](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Technical%20Writing%20Resources.md) and [FAQs page](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Learning%20Resources/Technical%20Writing%20FAQs.md).
+To learn more about technical writing, explore the [resources](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Technical%20Writing%20Resources.md) and [FAQs page](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Learning%20Resources/Technical%20Writing%20FAQs.md).

 # Contributing